torelash/Toore_Portfolio/README.md

 ## Final Project 1
 Here, I talked about the data I want to use for my final project, storyboarding and my initial sketches.
 Click [here](https://toorel.github.io/Toorese-Portfolio/finalprojectone)

+## Final Project 1
+My final project part 1 is lacking the necessary data to build a narative structure. hence, I decided to do a change of topic.
+My storyboarding and initial sketches for the new topic can be found here.

+## Final Project Part 2
+Here, I talk about my final project storyboard and user research